-- While you wait for the potatoes to cook, combine soaked or boiled cashews with Silk Unsweetened Almond milk and 2 tsp cornstarch.
+- While you wait for the potatoes to cook, combine soaked or boiled cashews with Silk Unsweetened Almond milk and 2 teaspoon cornstarch.
 Blend on high until smooth and creamy.

-- In a small microwave-safe bowl combine minced garlic and 1 1/2 tbsp vegan butter.
+- In a small microwave-safe bowl combine minced garlic and 1 ½ tablespoon vegan butter.
 Microwave for 1 minute or until vegan butter is melted and garlic is fragrant.

 - Spoon mashed potatoes into a piping bag with a large star tip.
 Pipe swirly mashed potato mountains onto a lightly greased baking sheet.

-- In microwave, melt 1 tbsp vegan butter.
+- In microwave, melt 1 tablespoon vegan butter.
 Lightly brush (more like dabbing, be gentle!) melted vegan butter over the potatoes.

 - Bake for 40 minutes or until the tops are slightly browned and bottoms are crisp.
 If necessary, turn on broiler and broil for 1-5 minutes or until most of the piped edges are golden and crisp.

-- Garnish with cracked black pepper and 2 tbsp chives.
+- Garnish with cracked black pepper and 2 tablespoon chives.

 Do not leave the skins on your potatoes - they will clog your piping tip.